someonesdad1/hobbyutil/project_list.rst

 | `util/html_tokens.py <util/html_tokens.py>`_ (1)
 |   Will produce a list of readable words from an HTML file, all in lower case, one per line.
 You could then run the list of words through a spell checker.
 | `util/tree.py <util/tree.py>`_ (5)
 |   Python script to print an ASCII representation of a directory tree.
-It can optionally decorate the tree with each directory's size in MBytes.
+It can optionally decorate the tree with each directory's size in MBytes and highlight a regular expression in color.
 | `util/unicode.py <util/unicode.py>`_ (18)
 |   Python script to find Unicode characters.
 You'll need to download the relevant files from the Unicode website.
 | `util/unx.py <util/unx.py>`_ (4)
 |   Produces a list of files that are candidates for turning their execute bit permission off.
+This is useful on Windows machines running cygwin to avoid a "sea of green" in an ls listing with colorizing on.
 | `util/spc_to_underscore.py <util/spc_to_underscore.py>`_ (3)
 |   Python script to replace all space characters in file names with underscores.

-Updated 26 Jun 2018 7:23:29 am
+Updated 17 Jul 2018 8:02:11 am